World Chefs: Phan shares food, journey from Vietnam

-NEW YORK (Reuters) - Vietnamese-born chef Charles Phan shares his passion for his homeland and tips about how to cook its delicious food in his first cookbook, “Vietnamese Home Cooking”.
+NEW YORK, Oct 9 (Reuters) - Vietnamese-born chef Charles Phan shares his passion for his homeland and tips about how to cook its delicious food in his first cookbook, “Vietnamese Home Cooking”.

 Phan and his family fled to Guam from Vietnam in 1975 before settling in San Francisco a couple of years later.
 In 1995 he opened his restaurant Slanted Door, which has won acclaim for its modern interpretation of traditional Vietnamese food.
 He now runs six other eateries in San Francisco.